Kuratoro/TheMotte.zettel.page/index.md

 - This site is published using the open source [Emanote](https://note.ema.srid.ca/)
 - This site is like a Wiki but based on [Zettelkasten](https://neuron.zettel.page/zettelkasten) method.
+- Where may I add/edit content?
+[On GitHub](https://github.com/Kuratoro/TheMotte.zettel.page)